joannakl/cs102/labs/lab5.markdown

 ### Part 4   Making a linked list iterable

 Go to Ed Workspaces.
-- Fork the `LinkedList Template` workspace.
+- Locate the `LinkedList` workspace that we worked on in class.
 (It should have a very basic `LinkedList` class implementation.)
-- Implement as many methods as you can, but start with the add/remote/toString.
 - Make the list _iterable_, i.e., it should implement `Itarable<E> ` interface.
-(This means defining the `Iterator` class).
+(This means defining the `Iterator` class.
+It should be an inner class of the `LinkedList` class.

-Note: we did this in class, but it is a good practice to try to reproduce it on your own.
+See the code for the `ArrayList` class for an example of the iterator implemented as the inner class.)
+- Implement as many other methods as you can.

 ### Part 5  What will these code fragments do?